Eight-Mansions/MSGOT/README.md

 # Credits #
-* Yuvi (Twitter, @YuviApp) - Hacking, Tool Creator, Image Editing, Game Translation, Playtest
+* Yuvi (Twitter, @YuviApp) - Hacking, Tool Creator, Image Editing, Game Translation, Playtesting
-* SnowyAria/ArcaneAria(Twitter, @SnowyAria) - Game Translation, Playtest
+* SnowyAria/ArcaneAria(Twitter, @SnowyAria) - Game Translation, Playtesting
-Eight Mansions Team - Playtesting
+* Eight Mansions Team - Playtesting

 # Contact #
 Have any issues or run into any problems?
 Feel free to drop by our discord here: